 The table indicates the numbers of females who participate in responding research questionnaire (20 persons) are as double as male participants (10 persons).
 It also presents the rate of participants who are from provinces (21 persons) much more than those from HCM City (9 persons).
 Similarly, the social status and job conditions of these research participants are also presented.
-Most of the participants are white-collar workers (21 persons over 30) and 9 out of 30 of keeping important roles of general executives or department managers.
-Besides, 24 out of 30 participants having full time jobs while others prefer part-time jobs for various reasons.
+Most of participants are white-collar workers (21 persons over 30) and 9 out of 30 of keep important roles of general executives or department managers.
+Besides, 24 out of 30 participants having full time jobs while other prefer parttime job for various reasons.

-Through the statistics displayed in this table, it can be clear that most of the learners in online courses are adults, who live in diffident provinces far away from HCM city, have stable fulltime or part-time jobs and have definite social positions.
-This personal background implies that learners have both advantages and disadvantages of online learning.
-Actually, Once making the decision to participate in online courses, adult learners certainly set up the achievable goals and carefully think over the difficulties that they may cope with.
-Moreover, adult learners have adequate maturity to take responsibility for getting involving lessons and have good preparation to meet all the requirements of the online courses.
-In addition, adult learners are assumed to be masters in critical thinking, and have good problem-solving, or be active enough interaction or cooperation with their instructors and peers to obtain learning objectives.
-However, due to having stable jobs and social positions, adults also have unavoidable limitations such as facing time management, stress and workload or family burden etc. Normally, adult learners put priority on their working profession more than learning investment.
-In fact, adults after finishing a long day of working, they are too exhausted and rarely have enough strong determination or will power to complete their learning goals (1).
+Through the satistics displayed in this table, it can be clear that most of learners in online course are adults, who live in diffirent provinces far away from HCM city, have stable fulltime or part time jobs and have definite social positions.
+This personal backgound implies that learners have both advantages and disadvantages in online learning.
+Actually,

+Once making decision to participate in online courses, adult learners certainly set up the achievable goals and carefully think over the difficuties that they may cope with.
+Moreover, adult lerners have edequate maturity to take responsibilties for getting involving lessons and have good preparation to meet all the requirements of the online courses.
+In addition, adult learners are assumed to be master in critical thinking, and have good problemsolving, or be active enough inintercation or coperation with their instructors and peers to obtain learning objectives.
+However, due to having stable jobs and social position, adults also have unavoidable limitations such as facing with time management, stress and workload or family burden etc. Normally, adult learners put priority in their working profesion more than learning investment.
+In fact, adults afer finishing a long day of working, they are too exshauted and rarely have enough strong determination or will power to complete their learning goals (1).